MatrixEx Add-In

 Adding or Deleting Connectors

-To add or delete a connector, use one of the following ways on a target cell:
+To add or delete a connector, do one of the following in a target cell:

 • Double-click *

-When you add a new connector, the arrow icon will appear in the cell.
-When you delete a connector, the arrow icon will disappear.
-In both cases, background of the cell will be yellow, which means the change is not saved yet.
-When you finish your work, click the Save button to save changes.
-If more than one connector directions are specified as the criteria, you cannot add or delete connectors.
+When you add a new connector, the arrow icon appears in the cell.
+When you delete a connector, the arrow icon disappears.
+In both cases, the background of the cell is yellow, which means that the change is not yet saved.
+When you are finished, click the Save button to save the changes.
+If more than one connector directions are specified as criteria, you cannot add or delete connectors.

-*: This method is available only when one connector type is specified.
+*: This method is available only when only 1 connector type is specified.

 Actions for a Diagram/Element

 When you select an item in the Source or Target header, the item will be highlighted in the Browser window.
-You can perform some action by double-clicking on an item:
+You can perform an action by double-clicking on an item:

 • Diagram: Open the diagram

-• Element: When you specify 'Diagram' as Target, open the diagram and select double-clicked element in the diagram.
+• Element: If you specify 'Diagram' as Target, open the diagram and select the double-clicked element in the diagram.

-Example: Elements and diagrams in which the elements are placed
+Example: Elements and diagrams where the elements are placed

 You can optionally display diagrams in child packages.
 The hierarchy drawing of the Target side is different from the Source side.

-You can check usage of instances in diagrams, as the special icon.
+You can check the usage of instances in diagrams using the special icon.

-Example: Display packages as the same as elements
+Example: Displaying packages as the same as elements

-If you want to display packages as the same as elements (as shown above), you need to edit the Ini file.
+If you want to display packages as the same as elements (as shown above), you must edit the Ini file.
 For more information on how to edit the Ini file, please see here.

 Example: Relationships of 'Elements in Elements'

 In the Target side, only elements in another element are displayed.
-(In the above figure, the Target side Actions are placed in the classified Partitions.)
+(In the figure above, the Target side Actions are placed in the classified Partitions.)

 By using this 'Elements in Elements' matrix, you can assign actions (i.e., features) to each SysML Block in Activity diagrams, and also check all assigned features for each Block through this matrix.